Node Discovery

 • Kubernetes-native deployments

-• Simplified operations (no external etcd management)
+• Simplified operations (no external dependencies beyond DNS)

 • Cloud-native architecture alignment